 Writing programs using Classes is called Object Orientated Programming or OOP for short.
 It helps us to organize the functionality of a large project into manageable chunks of related functionality (using encapsulation).

 The way to arrange the modules (code architecture) has been described as various well-known design patterns.
 These are used in Godot, and here are some examples:

 - Singleton pattern — using an Autoload script to store global data and globally accessible functions

 - Observer pattern — using signals to emit to observers (connected scripts)

 - Factory method — using an Autoload scene to store predefined nodes and have a generator function to provide an instance of one of these nodes

 Godot makes extensive use of Class Inheritance as may be seen in the built-in Node hierarchy.
 Here we extend one Class to create another Class with extra features.
 Another idea is Composition, which we may do in a Scene by adding Nodes that have their own scripts attached and naming this scene as a Class.

 Well that’s it for the basics of GDScript programming.
 Please use the tutorials here as a future reference to refresh your knowledge.

 The next stage is to start creating your own games.
-I am starting to add tutorials on common ploblems that need to be solved when coding games, so be sure to check out Godot Solutions.
+For tutorials on common problems that need to be solved when coding games, be sure to check out Godot Solutions.